Results of the Work – 2/18/2020

 Bob

-So thanks a lot for your prayers for the ministry today and for evangelism if you had a chance.
-God blessed and even the kids who didn’t want to talk were nice about it.
+So thanks for your prayers for the ministry and for evangelism today if you had a chance.
+God blessed and guided me.

 In Him,